parthplc/ml-template/README.md

 ### Mlflow experiment tracking

-For a detailed walk-through on how to track model metrics ,model version download the folder [mlflow](https://drive.google.com/drive/folders/1LY8O4atzZiCQMb_7t2saLoGFxqPBlX6u?usp=sharing) and save inside notebooks folder.
+For a detailed walk-through on how to track model metrics ,model version download the file mlflow_end_to_end.ipynb and keep inside mlflow folder.
+[Link to notebook](https://drive.google.com/drive/folders/1LY8O4atzZiCQMb_7t2saLoGFxqPBlX6u?usp=sharing) and save inside notebooks folder.

+Notebook folder would have three sub folders
+* data_processsing
+* dvc
+* mlflow

 ### Code quality and Formatting